 - Fad diets and "juice cleanses" are nonsense and can be incredibly unhealthy.

-- Get up and walk around for a bit every day.
+- Get up and move around for a bit every day.
 Start at 30 minutes and work your way up.
 Any and all calorie burn is good.

 - Being healthy doesn't mean running 15 miles a day or competing in an Iron Man.
 Be realistic.
 You're a normal person with a normal life.
-Sure you could eventually run the LA Marathon, but let's work on walking around the block first.
+Sure you could eventually run the LA Marathon, but let's work on consistency first.

 - Buy some sort of fitness tracker.
 Gamifying step counts have proven to be very successful.
 10,000 steps is great, but aim for somewhere above 7,000 every day.
 Try not to feel bad if you miss.

 - Grab yourself a weight scale and a home blood pressure device.
 Watch your trends over time and keep on top of things before they get out of control.

 - Get a doctor.
 Listen to her / him.
 They will know best.

 - Schedule a yearly checkup with your doc.
 Test everything.